 My presentation outlines course expectations, a selection of supporting assignments, and assessment.

-UPDATE: The material from this presentation were the groundwork for my recently published book, Remixing and Drawing: Sources, Influences, Styles
+UPDATE: The material from this presentation was the groundwork for my recently published book, Remixing and Drawing: Sources, Influences, Styles